Chiquititas (2013 Brazilian TV series): Production

 inspired by real-life experiences in an orphanage she has frequented.
 Despite not watching Chiquititas Brasil, the actress stated that she did express interest in auditioning for a role at its time, but ended up not doing it.
 The part was played by actress Flávia Monteiro in Chiquititas Brasil, and by Romina Yan in Chiquititas (as Belén Fraga).

 Isabela Palhano portrays Ana Paula the oldest orphan among the chiquititas.
 Isabela declared that she is doing her own version for the character, although praising its portrayal previously done by Fernanda Souza, which catapulted Souza's career.
-Ana Paula was originally played by Argentine actress Agustina Cherri.
-Isabela auditioned seven times until definitely getting the role.
+Mille was originally played by Argentine actress Agustina Cherri.
+Giovanna auditioned seven times until definitely getting the role.

 Actor Gésio Amadeu, who portrayed Chico the Chef in Chiquititas Brasil, was asked by SBT to reprise his role, which he could not accept due to commitments with Rede Globo's telenovela Flor do Caribe.
 Fellow actor João Acaiabe was then suggested by Amadeu for the part.
 The character was originally portrayed by actor Alberto Fernández de Rosa (named Saverio the Chef), who was also a supervising producer of Chiquititas Brasil.

 The series is directed by Reynaldo Boury, produced by Fernando Pelegio, and written by author Íris Abravanel, all of them responsible for the creation of Carrossel.
 Chiquititas is unique for having no involvement of creator Cris Morena.

 Reaction of the Brazilian original cast

 Actress Flávia Monteiro, who portrayed Carol in the previous version, has supported the remake by saying "I'm pretty sure that it'll be a huge hit.
 I hope they maintain that magic and sensibility (...).
 It's essential not to lose all that ludic and joy that existed".
 Fernanda Souza also demonstrated positive thoughts on the 2013 series, stating that Chiquititas is a beautiful work which children and teenagers are in need.
 Its innocence is missing".
-About the portrayal of Ana Paula, she declared, "She was a very special role to me, and I'm sure she's going to change her [Isabela Palhano's] life as well".
+About the portrayal of Ana Paula, she declared, "She was a very special role to me, and I'm sure she's going to change her [Isabela Palhano] life as well".

 Actor and humorist Nelson Freitas, who played the role of Doctor Fernando Brausen, opined, "The remake might achieve a good result, but that strong originality might be hard to supplant.